 About a seven-minute walk from Blair is the trendy Nashville neighborhood called Hillsboro Village.
 Hillsboro Village boasts an abundance of traditional and unique dining options.
 Popular amongst locals and tourists is the Pancake Pantry, famous for its flapjacks and its long lines.
 It's worth the wait, we promise!
-Also popular are Biscuit Love, Cabana, McDougal's, Sushi 88, Meet Noodles and Jeni's Splendid Ice Creams, among others.
+Also popular are Biscuit Love, Cabana, McDougal's, Sushi 88, Meet Noodles, Nicoletto's Italian Kitchen and Jeni's Splendid Ice Creams, among others.

 Dr. Zachary Ebin, director (Nashville, Tenn.)